-Cash Accounting Basis is a new basis of calculating profits and tax for small businesses in the UK from April 2013, and is optional.
+Cash Accounting Basis is a new basis of calculating profits and tax for small businesses in the UK, and is optional.

 The main basis for calculating profit and tax is still the 'accruals' basis.